DedalusProject/eigentools/README.md

 Documentation (including detailed API documentation) can be found at [Read the Docs](https://eigentools.readthedocs.io/).

+## Contributing

+Eigentools welcomes community contributions from issue reports to code contributions.
+For details, please see [CONTRIBUTING.md](our contribution policy).

 ## Developers
 The core development team consists of